What is Memorial Jewelry?

 Unfortunately, this means the responsibility for filling and sealing the piece is in the hands of the recipient.
 This, along with concerns about the safety of the relics, can be a source of significant stress.

-Will this keep my relics safe?
+Will a filling and sealing kit keep my relics safe?

 The traditional cavity method of securing your relics is not airtight, which means the relics will degrade with time.
 If the bail or screw is removed, the remains within the piece will be exposed and vulnerable.
 That’s especially true when the metals used are not premium and susceptible to rust or corrosion.